openstack-k8s-operators/designate-operator/DEPLOYING.md

-The **designateext** network is used when defining Kubernetes Services to access the DNS based services deployed by designate (i.e. the Unbound resolver and the bind servers).
+The **designateext** network is used when defining Kubernetes Services to access the DNS based services deployed by designate (i.e. the Unbound resolver and the BIND servers).
 MetalLB is used to provide management of dedicated address pools so the services can enjoy a static mapping of Services to Pods.

 > In some environments, the interface may be the from of `baseinterface.vlan